Tukaani pkgtools in action

 Pressing the Details button in the package browser shows the package description and other information related to the selected package.
 And, by the way, the Tukaani installation program uses pkgtool's package browser, thus allowing both newbies and experts to view the package descriptions when selecting packages to be installed.

 After selecting the packages, you press the Actions button.
-From there you can choose to install or download the packages you have selected, or update the package database, which means download fresh PACKAGES.TXT and CHECKSUMS.md5 files.
+From there you can choose to install or download the packages you have selected, or update the package database which downloads fresh PACKAGES.TXT and CHECKSUMS.md5 files.
 The downloaded packages are stored to the package cache directory which is /var/cache/packages by default.
 (The same directory is used by slackpkg.)

-At the top left corner there's a counter showing the package number and total amount of packages selected.
-Below the package name is the description following download progress information printed by wget.
+At the top left corner there’s a counter showing the package number and total amount of packages selected.
+Below the package name is the description followed by the download progress information printed by wget.

 Summary of installed packages lists the new *.new files, which should be checked by the administrator.

-Linuxpackages.net repository filtered with CustomDesc (see screenshot number 5) using "vorbis" as a search string.
+Linuxpackages.net repository filtered with CustomDesc (see screenshot number 5) using vorbis as the search string.

-Now you can view the package descriptions and filelists while selecting packages for removing.
+Now you can view the package descriptions and filelists while selecting packages for removal.
 Well, this has been in other distributions for ages, better late than never. ;-)

 Sometimes command line is more comfortable than menus.
 Almost all the features of pkgtool are also available as non-interactive commands which can be useful e.g. when pkgtool is called from other scripts.